PeterrrJpg/SimpleCalculator/README.md

     The '±' button negates the number
     The '%' button divides the number by 100
     The '.' button adds decimal point

+## To run the program
+    Type 'python3 calculator.py' in terminal